SriSaiSurya/A-PathPlanned-Supermarket-Trolley/README.md

 # A-PathPlanned-Supermarket-Trolley
-SLAM (Simultaneous localization and mapping) based Robotics
+AI based SLAM (Simultaneous localization and mapping) Robotics

 We implement an AI based Artificial Potential Function (APF) method path planning to an autonomous trolley to achieve the goal position which adapts to the environment having static and dynamic obstacles.